beaconsproject/disturbance_explorer/docs/datasets.md

 ## Datasets

-This page outlines the required and optional spatial layers that are used by **Disturbance Explorer**.
+This page outlines the required and optional spatial layers used by **Disturbance Explorer**.
 The required layers are uploaded via a single GeoPackage.
 For the app to recognize the spatial layers in the GeoPackage, the layer names **must exactly match the expected names shown below.** All spatial layers must have the same projection.

 ### Map layers